remind101/AutoGraph/Pods/Crust/README.md

 - `Mapping`
 	- How to map JSON to and from a particular model - (model is set by the `associatedtype MappedObject` if mapping to an sequence of objects set `associatedtype SequenceKind`).
 	- May include primary key(s) and nested mapping(s).
-- `Adapter`
+- `PersistanceAdapter`
 	- How to store and retrieve model objects used for mapping from a backing store (e.g. Core Data, Realm, etc.).

-And 2 additional protocols when no storage `Adapter` is required:
+And 2 additional protocols when no storage `PersistanceAdapter` is required:
 - `AnyMappable`
 	- Inherited by the model (class or struct) to be mapped to and from JSON.
 - `AnyMapping`
-	- A `Mapping` that does not require an `Adapter`.
+	- A `Mapping` that does not require an `PersistanceAdapter`.

-There are no limitations on the number of various `Mapping`s and `Adapter`s one may create per model for different use cases.
+There are no limitations on the number of various `Mapping`s and `PersistanceAdapter`s one may create per model for different use cases.

 ## JSONValue for type safe JSON
 Crust relies on [JSONValue](https://github.com/rexmas/JSONValue) for it's JSON encoding and decoding mechanism.
 It offers many benefits including type safety, subscripting, and extensibility through protocols.